department-of-veterans-affairs/vagov-content/pages/burials-memorials/eligibility.md

 <div class="va-introtext">

 Service members, Veterans, and family members may qualify for burial in a VA national cemetery and for other burial honors, like a headstone, marker, medallion, burial flag, and Presidential Memorial Certificate.
 Some family members may also qualify for money to pay for burial costs.
-Find out if you can get these benefits.
+Find out if you are eligible for these VA burial benefits.

 </div>

 <div class="feature" markdown="0">

-### Who can be buried in a VA national cemetery and receive other burial benefits?
+### Who can be buried in a VA national cemetery and receive other VA burial benefits?

-Veterans, service members, spouses, and dependents may qualify for burial in a VA national cemetery, as well as other benefits, if they meet one of the requirements listed below.
+Veterans, service members, spouses, and dependents may be eligible for burial in a VA national cemetery, as well as other benefits, if they meet one of the requirements listed below.

 **One of these must be true.
-The person qualifying for burial benefits is:**
+The person qualifying for VA burial benefits is:**

 - A Veteran who didn't receive a dishonorable discharge, **or**
 - A service member who died while on active duty, active duty for training, or inactive duty for training, **or**